Criminal Justice B.A.

 CRMJ-308 Terrorism and Homeland Security 3 Credits

-This course is cross-listed with SOC-308.
 This course covers key theories about the causes of terrorism, including social-psychological theories about the individual to macro-level theories about which countries experience terrorism and why.
 Students will learn about types of terrorism including suicide terrorism, state terrorism, ecoterrorism, and revolutionary terrorism.
 Various responses to terrorism are considered, including the law, media representations of terrorism, and human rights repercussions.

 Prerequisite: PSYC-103C SOC-100C or ANTH-102C